DewashishCodes/OCR-Forge-CLI/README.md

 - **History Logging** 📚: Save and review past captures
 - **Code Highlighting** 🔆: Properly format and display code blocks in the output
 - **Hotkey Integration** ⌨️: Quick activation with keyboard shortcuts
+- **Voice Talkback** 🔊: Text-to-speech playback of OCR output and follow-up responses.
+- **Added CLI commands**🖥️ : Added helpful CLI commands which can be accesed via using argument --help

 ## Requirements 📋